Azure/Cloud-Native/website/blog-cnny/2023-01-25/30days.md

 ## What is Kubernetes?

-Let's hear from Brendan Burns, one of the creators of Kubernetes as to what Kubernetes actually is.
+Let's hear from Brendan Burns, one of the founders of Kubernetes as to what Kubernetes actually is.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q1PcAawa4Bg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>